qbead/qbeadWebsite/content/book/basics.md

 ---
-title: Learning to Program the SpinWheel
+title: Basic Structure of a Program
 keywords: SpinWheel, arduino, setup
 ---

 ::: intro-box
-This document will help you learn the basics of programming the SpinWheel's LEDs to different color patterns.
+A progam is writen as a text file containing multiple commands for your computer to follow.
+Here you will see what such a program might look like in one particular computer language.
-Before reading this, be sure to read our [quick start guide](/quickstart).
+Before reading this, be sure to read our [initial setup guide](/quickstart).
 :::

 Approach this page the way you would approach the first page of a foreign language you want to learn.